codio-content/MySQL-Constraints_and_Keys/.guides/content/SQL-Joins-practical-uses-1a58.md

 - What courses have a classroom not assigned yet?
 - What course is being held in what classroom?

-Can you imagine any other organization management system where SQL joins may result useful?
+Can you imagine any other organization management system where SQL joins may provide useful results?

 ---
 Complete a challenge on SQL right outer joins in the next section.